 Swim or Wade in Shoal Creek

 Both swiming and wading around Grand Falls are popular, however the current can be unpredictable and there are water rescues regularly and drownings occasionally.
 Find the still pools downstream from the falls and equip your crew with personal flotation devices to make sure your trip is delightfully uneventful.

 Be sure to bring some sort of water shoe or even just old tennis shoes- the chert rock river basin erodes through chipping-off, rather than smoothing down like many limestone rivers you may be familiar with, so sharp edges underwater are common.

 Even if you don’t consider yourself a fisherman, the banks of Shoal Creek around Grand Falls are a optimal location to try out this popular hobby or rekindle your old interest.
-Beginner fishing tackle kits – which include a pole and everything you need to go fishing, start at under $30 and can be a good investment in a relaxing afternoon.
+Beginner fishing tackle kits – which include a pole and everything you need to go fishing (shop the options for basic fishing kids at Amazon) and can be a good investment in a relaxing afternoon.

 Pick up Trash

 When I visit a natural attraction, I try to be intentional about not just leaving no trace, but leaving it just a little bit better than when I found it.